 - Black Automatic Compact Umbrella

-Even the shortest of commutes can seem like an Everest climb in winter, so invest in a pair of hiking boots to conquer the nine-to-five and beyond.
+Even the shortest of commutes can seem like an Everest climb in winter, so bolster your kit with a pair of hiking boots to conquer the nine-to-five and beyond.

-Okay, we get it: hiking isn’t the most stylish of pastimes.
-But if you consider recent trends – fleece, cagoules, technical backpacks – outdoorwear is becoming increasingly on point.
-Look out for chunky soles to keep feet dry, and you’ll be the Monday-to-Friday Marco Polo in no time.
+Sure, hiking isn’t the coolest of pastimes.
+But if you consider some of the more recent trends – fleece, cagoules, technical backpacks – outdoorwear is becoming increasingly on point.
+Look out for chunky soles for added traction, and you’ll be the Monday-to-Friday Marco Polo in no time.

-Yes, it’s cliché to bang on about the ‘new classics’, but camel is just that.
-Easier to wear than dark brown and a shoe-in with monochrome looks, the soft caramel-ish colour has found a permanent fixture on the menswear colour wheel.
+Yes, it’s cliché to bang on about the ‘new classics’, but a check overcoat is just that.
+Easier to wear than a camouflage flight jacket but noticeably more interesting than a beige trench coat, it’s found a permanent fixture on rails of late.

-Add to that the versatility of an overcoat and you’re onto a winner: a failsafe silhouette, shade and structure that’ll get along nicely with most things in your wardrobe.
+Add the pattern to the versatility of a failsafe silhouette and you’ve got something that that’ll get along nicely with most things in your wardrobe.
 Just make sure your new purchase fits like a glove, or risk looking like a villain from Home Alone.

 A Velvet Blazer